Md. Moniruzzaman Moni

 Md.
 Moniruzzaman Moni (এম ডি. মনিরুজ্জামান মনি) is a Bangladeshi politician and mayor of the Khulna City Corporation.

 Career

 On 15 July 2008, Moni lost the Khulna mayoral election to Talukder Abdul Khaleque.

-Moni was elected mayor of Khulna in June 2013 as a candidate of Bangladesh Nationalist Party.
+Moni was elected mayor of Khulna in June 2013 as a candidate of the Bangladesh Nationalist Party.
 He beat Awami League candidate and incumbent mayor Talukdar Abdul Khaleque.

 On 2 November 2015, Moni was suspended from the post of mayor of Khulna by the Ministry of Local Government, Rural Development and Co-operatives.
 This decision was taken after two criminal cases were filed against Moni.
-Around the same time the government also suspended Ariful Haque Choudhury, mayor of Sylhet, Mosaddek Hossain Bulbul, mayor of Rajshahi, and M. A. Mannan, mayor of Gazipur.
+Around the same time, the government also suspended Ariful Haque Choudhury, mayor of Sylhet; Mosaddek Hossain Bulbul, mayor of Rajshahi; and M. A. Mannan, mayor of Gazipur.
 The suspension was based on criminal cases from 2014.
-On 22 November 2015, Bangladesh High Court upheld his suspension order.
+On 22 November 2015, the Bangladesh High Court upheld his suspension order.